 Review of: A Course in Behavioural Economics, by Eric Angner, Economic Record, 2014, vol 90 (291), 561-562.

-Infrastructure Spending in China Increases Trust in Local Government (with Bingqin Li), Social Indicators Research, forthcoming in 2016, DOI 10.1007/s11205-015-1223-z.
+Infrastructure Spending in China Increases Trust in Local Government (with Bingqin Li), Social Indicators Research, 2017, vol 132(1), p.
+341-356.
+DOI 10.1007/s11205-015-1223-z.
 The post-financial crisis stimulus in China involved a dramatic increase in local infrastructure spending.
 We show that this resulted in a large increase in trust in local government, contrasting with a continued decrease in trust in national government. (working paper version),

-The Emotional Consequences of Donation Opportunities (with Lara Aknin and John Helliwell), Journal of Positive Psychology, 2016, DOI: 10.1080/17439760.2016.1163409.
+The Emotional Consequences of Donation Opportunities (with Lara Aknin and John Helliwell), Journal of Positive Psychology, 2017, vol. 12(2), p.
+169-177.
+DOI: 10.1080/17439760.2016.1163409.
 This is a lab experiment studying the emotional consequences of being given an opportunity to donate money.
 Generous donors gain emotionally, and non-donors and non generous donors lose, though the size of the loss is much smaller than the gain experienced by generous donors.
 The net effect is strongly positive.

 The Welfare Consequences of Well-being Inequality (with Leonard Goff and John Helliwell), accepted for publication in Economic Inquiry.

 Losses Change the Experience of Inequality (with Lara Aknin and John Helliwell).

-Priors and Desires: A Model of Optimism, Pessimism, and Cognitive Dissonance (currently being revised).
+Priors and Desires: A Model of Optimism, Pessimism, and Cognitive Dissonance (being revised).
 This paper offers a model of optimism, pessimism, and cognitive dissonance.

-Wishful Thinking (currently being revised).
+Wishful Thinking (being revised).
 This paper offers an experimental test of wishful thinking in predictions of market prices.

 Life-Satisfaction and Relative Income - Perceptions and Evidence (with G. Wagner and J. Schupp).
 This paper studies the effect of income comparisons on subjective well-being using a unique dataset, in which we asked people for the income relative to comparisons groups of interest.
 We find that workplace comparisons are particularly important (possibly as an indicator of professional success), over and above a person's absolute income, and that comparisons to other people in general also matter.
 We find little or no evidence for comparisons with friends or neighbors.